shikharmittal04/epspy/docs/_build/html/_sources/basics.rst.txt

 License and citation
 --------------------
 The software is free to use on the MIT open source license.
-If you use the software for academic purposes then we request that you cite the `Mittal et al (2024) <https://arxiv.org/abs/2311.03447>`_.
+If you use the software then please consider citing `Mittal et al (2024) <https://arxiv.org/abs/2311.03447>`_.